BiOZed/web2vibes/src/Core/MusicTheory/README.md

 ### Teoría
 http://teoria.com/
 Encyclopedic.
+Mostly about Music Notation.
+Ear excercises too, but quite ugly interface.

 ### musictheory
 http://www.musictheory.net/lessons
 Simple but efficient.
 Visual animations + short sentences approach.
+Music Notation orientated.

 ### EarMaster
 EarMaster is a software to practice Ear Training.
 Looks like they put a lot of effort into SEO, and created a lot of worth and less worth content.